-Insurance technical provisions are valued based on best estimate cash flows, adjusted to reflect the time value of money by discounting using the relevant interest rate term structure.
-In addition, there is a risk margin to reflect the uncertainty inherent in the underlying cash flows which is calculated using a cost of capital approach and a risk-free discount rate.
+Insurance technical provisions are valued based on best estimate cash flows, adjusted to reflect the time value of money using a standard discount rate term structure with an appropriate illiquidity adjustment.
+In addition, there is a risk margin to reflect the uncertainty inherent in the underlying cash flows, which is calculated using a cost of capital approach and a standard discount rate term structure.
 The discount rates term structures are prescribed by the BMA for each reporting period.

 The loss and loss expense provision is calculated for both gross and ceded loss reserves.
-The actuarial central estimate indication which is calculated as part of the reserving process is used as the best estimate for the loss and loss expense provision and is then adjusted as follows:
+The actuarial central estimate indication, which is calculated as part of the reserving process, is used as the best estimate for the loss and loss expense provision and is then adjusted as follows: